Semiclassical limit for almost fermionic anyons

 For the terms which do not involve the variable $p$ we only discuss the three-body term~\eqref{treebodyterm}, the others being treated in the same way.
 We apply Lemma~\eqref{densitiesconv}

 and then

 \end{proof}

-We now show than all errors in~\eqref{bigenr} are smaller than the classical energy $\E^{\mathrm{C}}$.
+We now show that all errors in~\eqref{bigenr} are smaller than the classical energy $\E^{\mathrm{C}}$.
 This will conclude the proof of Proposition~\ref{semiclassenergy}.
 The following lemma will deal with all convolutions involved in the estimates.